WVNCC | West Virginia Northern Community College

 If you are a Federal Pell Grant recipient and you have classes that begin later in any given semester, the portion of Pell that is applicable to the late starting classes will be delayed.
 The Federal Pell Grant disburses based on attendance and therefore if a class has not started you cannot be attending.

 In order for the Federal Pell Grant to be disbursed you must be marked attending in your courses by your instructor.
-If you are not attending or your attendance has not been reported, the Pell Grant will not pay until your attendance is submitted.
+If you are not attending or have not been reported as attending, the Pell Grant will not pay until your attendance is submitted.

 You must complete a FAFSA for every aid year to receive financial aid.
 If you have previously completed a FAFSA you can renew your FAFSA for the next aid year.
 A FAFSA Renewal application has some of the information pre-filled from the previous year’s FAFSA you submitted.
 You will still have to provide financial information and the school code.